 The Best Time of the Day

-The photos in the middle of the day are more suited to black and white developments.
+Photos taken in the middle of the day are more suited to black and white developments.

-Get Out of Your Comfort Zone
+Step Out of Your Comfort Zone